The Osborne Family Spectacle of Dancing Lights: History

-The lights were extremely popular in both in Arkansas and around the world, as news crews often visited to film the display.
+The lights were extremely popular in both Arkansas and around the world, as news crews often visited to film the display.
 Since their house was located on one of the busiest streets in Little Rock, it eventually caused severe traffic issues, and many complaints.

 Legal issues

-The display grew bigger every year, and by 1993, was lit for 35 days during the Christmas season, from sunset to about midnight every day.
+The display grew bigger every year, with statements from what was previously known as the Arkansas Power and Light company, Entergy Arkansas, claiming the display’s usage of power exceeded the amount of energy used in a year to power a single home in Arkansas during the month of December.
+After Osborne took out the power for a portion of the neighborhood, the company assigned the home a transformer of its own.
+By 1993, the lights display lit for 35 days during the Christmas season, from sunset to about midnight every day.
 Six neighbors filed a lawsuit, saying traffic congestion made trips to the corner store take two hours, and they feared emergency vehicles could not get down the street.
 Osborne responded by adding three million more lights.

 The county court ordered an injunction against the display, limiting it to 15 days and directing that it be lighted only from 7 p.m. to 10:30 p.m.
 Osborne appealed first to the Arkansas Supreme Court and lost, then in 1994 to the United States Supreme Court, where Justice Clarence Thomas refused to halt the order.
 In 1995, the state Supreme Court shut down the display altogether.

 The Osbornes continued to have a light display, but on a much smaller scale well into the 2000s.
 After the September 11 attacks of 2001, they erected an enormous lighted American flag with the words "God Bless America and God Bless George W. Bush" across the top and bottom of the flag.
 This display remained up for several years, even as the strands of lights went out and the message was barely readable.

 Display acquired by Disney

 The story of the light display's court case brought national attention, including offers from several cities to host the display.
 Walt Disney World project director John Phelan contacted Osborne's attorney about moving the display to the Orlando resort, and eventually discussed the potential move with Osborne himself.

 Osborne was intrigued by the offer, but initially understood that Disney wanted to put the display on another residential street in Orlando.
 What Phelan actually offered was to install the display on "Residential Street," a back-lot section at Disney's Hollywood Studios theme park (then known by its original name, the Disney-MGM Studios).
 Being a fan of the resort himself, and realizing where the display would go, Osborne accepted Disney's offer.
-In 1995, the display was set up on Residential Street as "The Osborne Family Spectacle of Lights," becoming an immediate success.
+In 1995, with the help of four 18-wheelers lugging in their three million lights, the display was set up on Residential Street as "The Osborne Family Spectacle of Lights," becoming an immediate success.
+The Osbornes continued to visit the display every year up until Jennings' passing.